syedumerahmedcode/factorial/README.md

 For example, `7!=7*6*5*4*3*2*1=5040`.

 For solving this, we use recursion.
 In simple words, _recursion_ is a way of solving problems by having a function calling itself or it solves a smaller subset of the problem.
 This goes on till an exit condition is reached.

+## When to use Recursion

+Following are the cases in which one should choose recursion.

+- If we can divide the problem into smaller sub-problems
+- Algorithm to compute nth ...
+- Write code to list the n ...
+- Implement a method to compute all.

+- It is also  used in data structures such as trees and graphs.
+- It is used in many algorithms (such as divide and conquer, greedy and dynamic programming).

 ## Out Of Scope